 The program provides students with expertise in sustainable and critical thinking at scales from individual sites to neighborhoods, landscapes, nations, and the globe.
 Program activities consist of shared coursework, field trips, community-engagement opportunities such as internships and research, and experiences in urban and rural environments.
 Taken together, these components provide interdisciplinary training for our students to emerge as leaders in their respective fields.

+This Ampersand Program typically has travel components that could be affected by federal and local guidelines related to health, safety, and security considerations.
+This program's main academic component will not be affected.
 Program costs for the first year are covered, though for a sophomore-year trip to Madagascar students will be charged approximately $3,500 (need-based financial assistance is available).